 This class is a hands-on introductory production course that builds skills and applies the knowledge of video production in a class project.
 The student is expected to demonstrate proficiency with the operation of audio and video equipment, grammar of the visual medium, and proper procedures of production.
-Laboratory is required.
+Laboratory and lab fee are required.